JeffRausch/MercurialToGit/README.md

 # MercurialToGit
 Steps and scripts I used to convert all of our Mercurial repositories to Git while maintaining history

+The conversion script uses hg-fast-export.
+Get it here: https://github.com/frej/fast-export
+Put it in a "fast-export" folder in the c:\Temp directory or wherever you're running this stuff from

 This conversion was done on a Windows server.

 Will convert Mercurial repositories to Git, normalizes author names if required, and removes all closed branches.